Robolta/Basic-Python-Programs/README.md

-# Basic-Python-Programs
+# Basic Python Programs
-Inspired to make my repo own by https://github.com/souravjain540/Basic-Python-Programs/
+A collection of Python programs that showcase relatively basic algorithms.
+This project is heavily inspired by https://github.com/souravjain540/Basic-Python-Programs/

 ## Contributing

+**Currently contributor information is being developed, so I'd recommend waiting until the details are ironed out**

-Details about contributing can be found [here](CONTRIBUTING.md)
+Crossed out while details are being worked out: ~~Details about contributing can be found [here](CONTRIBUTING.md)~~